-We also inspected correspondence with regulatory authorities, enquired with the auditor of the group and remained alert to any indication of (suspected) non-compliance throughout the audit.
+We also inspected correspondence with regulatory authorities, and remained alert to any indication of (suspected) non-compliance throughout the audit.
 Finally we obtained written representations that all known instances of non-compliance with laws and regulations have been disclosed to us.